kdelmonte/netnoder/README.md

 ### Monitoring the server

-You can set up the server to be monitored  so that you may start it again if it goes down.
+You can set up the server to be monitored so that if the server exits for any reason, it will be restarted automatically.
 Here is an example:

 	var nodeServer = new NodeServer(new NodeServerSettings